The necessity of cultural exchange

 We have all the material comforts we can buy, but our mental wellness and wellbeing is being harmed by a lack of genuine human connections and a feeling of being displaced within our communities.

-According to research done by Ed Diener and Shigehiro Oishi, poorer people not only tend to be happier, depending on what measure you use for happiness, but they also see their lives as more meaningful – as having focus and direction and principles.
+According to research by Ed Diener and Shigehiro Oishi, poorer people not only tend to be happier, depending on what measure you use for happiness, but they also see their lives as more meaningful – as having focus, direction and principles.
 By contrast people with money – in this case Westerners – tend to seek immediate personal gratification above those qualities.

 Learning from others

 These trends are mirrored in other English-speaking and European countries.
 Developing Asian nations have some of the lowest single dwelling rates in the world.
 This is certainly what I witness in Nepal; though poor, the people there are happy, connected to their families and very loving by nature.